 Before You Begin Choose Your Audience

 As previously mentioned in, How to Create Targeted Messages Part 1 and Part 2, the first step to writing a good blog post is choosing the audience.
-If you first choose the audience, the ideas will come much easier, and After you have carefully chosen the ears you want to perk with your message, now ask yourself what that audience would be interested in reading.
-What would make them look twice at your headline and message.
+If you first choose the audience, the ideas will come much easier.
+Then, after you have carefully chosen the ears you want to perk with your message, ask yourself what that audience would be interested in reading.
+What would make them look twice at your headline and message?
 Please remember to break your market up into smaller groups.
 Don’t try to write a piece that speaks to everyone whose ever needed an oil change.
 That’s pretty much the entire planet.
-Instead break your market up into smaller groups so that your message resonates with the group it was intended.
+Instead, break your market up into smaller groups so that your message resonates with the group it was intended.
 It’s okay don’t worry, there are plenty more blog posts to write for the other half of your market, that you may have left out this time around.

 Say for example you sell insurance and are taxed with writing an article for the blog once per week.
 On week 1 you decide the audience you want to capture with your message is existing customers who although use your company for their car insurance have yet to insure their homes or rental properties with you.
 It’s important to remember that we aren’t necessarily trying to convert our audience with this copy.